Add this page to your book

 Note: In the case of the Venus GX or Octo GX, if the VE.Can ports (RJ45) are being used by MPPTs, the secondary CAN bus needs to be connected using the green terminal blocks.
 If you require any information on how to do this, contact Freedom Won support at firstname.lastname@example.org

 For LiTE batteries in parallel, the second RJ45 socket is used to link the next battery in the line onto the CAN Bus network.
 The termination resistor is installed in the last battery in the CAN Bus line.
-Refer to Lite installation manual for further information.
+Refer to LiTE installation manual for further information.

-Correct CAN Bus communication can be verified by observing whether the Freedom Lite battery is presented in the GX-device list under the name “Freedom Lite”.
+Correct CAN Bus communication can be verified by observing whether the Freedom Won LiTE battery is presented in the GX-device list under the name “Freedom Won LiTE” or “eTower”.

 Note: In this section, the reference to “Color Control GX” refers only to that specific model of GX device and excludes the rest of the range.
 The limitations described in this section apply only to the Color Control GX (CCGX), for these reasons it is recommended to use the Cerbo GX instead.

 The Freedom Won Battery Management System is configured by default to communicate over CAN bus at a 500kbps baud rate.
 For systems using a Color Control GX and Victron VE.Can MPPTs, it is possible to change the baud rate of the BMS to 250kbps in order to accommodate the VE.Can baud rate.
 However, that is only possible with one battery on a system with a CCGX.